cosmicsaurabh/To-Do-Scopex/README.md

 ## Task

-Below are the tasks you need to complete the assignment, The current codebase consists of bugs and lacks performance.
-You need to identify the bugs and fix them
+The current codebase has performance issues and bugs that need to be identified and fixed.
+Below are the specific tasks to complete the assignment:

-1. Add a login screen and implement Google sign-in, add 2FA for mobile OTP using Firebase
+1. Add Login Screen: Implement a login screen with Google sign-in and two-factor authentication (2FA) using Firebase for mobile OTP.
-2. Add a splash screen
+2. Add Splash Screen: Introduce a splash screen for the application.
-3. Make the todo screen accessible only to authenticated users (Tab nav)
+3. Secure Todo Screen: Ensure the todo screen is accessible only to authenticated users using Tab navigation.
-4. Add Infinite scrolling for todo page
+4. Infinite Scrolling for Todo Page: Implement infinite scrolling on the todo page.
-5. Add a profile screen and show profile info(Tab nav)
+5. Add Profile Screen: Create a profile screen to display user profile information using Tab navigation.
-6. Add a Dark mode toggle
+6. Dark Mode Toggle: Add a toggle option for dark mode.
-7. Add update Todo functionality using a Modal/Dialog
+7. Update Todo Functionality: Implement update functionality for todos using a Modal/Dialog.
-8. Add a toast or appropriate feedback while adding todo
+8. Feedback for Adding Todo: Provide toast notifications or appropriate feedback when adding a todo.
-9. Handle error, loading states for each action.
+9. Handle States: Manage error and loading states for each action.
-10. Add error helper text for validation.
+10. Validation Helper Text: Add helper text for error validation.
-11. Write unit tests for each component
+11. Unit Tests: Write unit tests for each component.
-12. change package name, bundle id to dev.scopex.[your_github]
+12. Change Package Name and Bundle ID: Update the package name and bundle ID to dev.scopex.[your_github].
-13. upgrade the react native version to 0.74.1
+13. Upgrade React Native Version: Upgrade the React Native version to 0.74.1.
-14. Update the icon to any other icon of your choice
+14. Update App Icon: Change the app icon to one of your choice.
-15. Change the font to Fira code[https://fonts.google.com/specimen/Fira+Code]
+15. Change Font: Change the app's font to Fira Code from https://fonts.google.com/specimen/Fira+Code

 PS: You are allowed to use external packages for toasts, dialogs, etc

 ### Judging criteria

-- Clean, maintainable and reusable code [Most Important]
+- Code Quality: Ensure the code is clean, maintainable, and reusable.
-- Optimization of code
+- Optimization: Optimize the code for better performance.
-- Type safety
+- Type Safety: Implement type safety.
-- Be creative
+- Creativity: Be creative in the implementation.

 ### Deliverables

-- 1 repo with 2 folders
+- A single repository containing two folders:
-  - 1st with the completed tasks ticked in readme with current react native version
+  - First Folder: Contains the completed tasks, with a README indicating the current React Native version and the tasks completed.
-  - 2nd with the completed tasks ticked in readme with upgraded react native version
+  - Second Folder: Contains the upgraded React Native version (0.74.1), with a README indicating the completed tasks.
-- Documentation in readme and comments
+- Documentation: Provide documentation in the README and appropriate comments within the code.
+- Make sure it's not a single commit, add commits as you progress